-Adrenaline-pens etc., will be kept in the school office.
+Adrenaline-pens etc., kept in the staffroom.

 Asthma & Allergens

 Some pupils in the school are likely to have an asthmatic condition and / or allergies.

 Guidelines for dealing with an asthmatic attack or anaphylaxis are found in the 'Supporting Pupils with Medical Conditions Policy' and should be made known to all staff.